jluxinlan/tron-multi-sig/README.md

 ## Project Overview

 This project demonstrates how to integrate with the TRON multisignature service, including basic API usage and WebSocket real-time monitoring, in both Node.js and browser (React) environments.

 ---
+> **This is a demo implementation, not a production-ready SDK.**
+> It demonstrates how to integrate with the TRON multisignature service in both Node.js and browser environments.
+> **Important:** Use this as a reference only.
+For production, always keep your secrets on the backend.

+---